-Risk drive Description Potential impact Timefra me Direct / Indire ct Likeliho od Magnitu de of impact Estimated financial implications Management method Cost of manageme nt Sea levrise In 2011, Stockland commission ed external research on the key climate risks to which we are exposed.
-This research found that sea level rise presents the risk to which our portfolio has the greatest exposure.
+Risk driver Description Potential impact Timefram e Direct/ Indirec t Likelihoo d Magnitud e of impact Estimated financial implications Management method Cost of management research found that sea level rise presents the risk to which our portfolio has the greatest exposure.
 The risk analysis investigated impacts from sea level rise, wave run-up and flooding risk.
-While the NSW coastline is Reduction/disrupt ion in production capacity >6 years Direct Likely Low- medium Financial loss relating to loss of entire tracts of development land and the adverse impact on existing assets.
-The value of this loss would vary depending on the size and nature of the land/assets impacted and the severity of the impact.
-As an indication, if 1% of Stockland's residential portfolio (ie endmarket value of \$20.7 billion as at 30 June 2015) was impacted or deemed not suitable for development, this would lead to an adverse valuation of All projects are required to review sea level rise and flooding risk in the acquisition/planning stage.
-High risk projects (according to location) must conduct a Climate Vulnerability and Resilience Assessment.
+Sea level risk is likely to give rise to indirect impacts on our communities and our assets (and supporting infrastructure).
+For example, our planned residential community of Stockland Newport may experience risk from sea level rise and we have taken actions to mitigate this vary depending on the size and nature of the land/assets impacted and the severity of the impact.
+As an indication, if 1% of Stockland's residential portfolio (ie end-market value of \$18.8 billion as at 30 June 2016) was impacted or deemed not suitable for development, this would result in up to \$188 million of future revenue lost.
+It would also have indirect financial impacts if communities surrounding our retail centres are impacted and therefore unable to access and shop at our centres due to salt water inundation. conduct a Climate Vulnerability and Resilience Assessment.
 These assessments focus on the vulnerability of assets to climate change and the ability to endure severe weather impacts and operate without disruption.
 Where specific risks are identified, suitable mitigation or correctional measures must be included in action plans.
-During FY15 we continued our assessment of shopping centres at Stockland Forster, Stockland Traralgon and Stockland Bathurst.
+During FY16 we continued our assessment of shopping centres at Stockland Bundaberg and Stockland Nowra.
 These assets are in regional locations with different climate impacts.
-In FY15 Stockland Forster was damaged by a severe hail storm.
-Whilst the asset was impacted, we believe that the assessment process and associated changes in key elements (such as drainage & roofing) improved the resilience of the asset and lessened the impact of the storm.
-This progress has been recognised in FY15 through our insurance premium.
-Further information can The cost of manageme nt is associated with undertaking and developing the Climate Vulnerabilit y and Resilience Assessmen ts - a process that is either conducted internally by key staff or by external consultants.
-Costs therefore range from \$1000-\$8000 per assessment .
-As we have conducted a total of 23
+We have managed sea level rise at Stockland Newport through consideration of Vulnerability and Resilience Assessments - a process that is either conducted internally by key staff or by external consultants.
+Costs therefore range from \$1000-\$8000 per assessment.
+We have conducted a total of 39 assessments at the time of reporting, the estimated cost of management is \$312,000 (assuming \$8000 per assessment).
+Other costs include design and development of assets in accordance